Alfred Korzybski: Anecdotes

 One day, Korzybski was giving a lecture to a group of students, and he interrupted the lesson suddenly in order to retrieve a packet of biscuits, wrapped in white paper, from his briefcase.
 He muttered that he just had to eat something, and he asked the students on the seats in the front row if they would also like a biscuit.
 A few students took a biscuit.
-"Nice biscuit, don't you think," said Korzybski, while he took a second one.
+"Nice biscuit, don't you think", said Korzybski, while he took a second one.
 The students were chewing vigorously.
 Then he tore the white paper from the biscuits, in order to reveal the original packaging.
-On it was a big picture of a dog's head and the words "Dog Cookies."
+On it was a big picture of a dog's head and the words "Dog Cookies".
 The students looked at the package, and were shocked.
 Two of them wanted to vomit, put their hands in front of their mouths, and ran out of the lecture hall to the toilet.
-"You see," Korzybski remarked, "I have just demonstrated that people don't just eat food, but also words, and that the taste of the former is often outdone by the taste of the latter."
+"You see", Korzybski remarked, "I have just demonstrated that people don't just eat food, but also words, and that the taste of the former is often outdone by the taste of the latter".

 William Burroughs went to a Korzybski workshop in the autumn of 1939.
 He was 25 years old, and paid $40.
 His fellow students—there were 38 in all—included young Samuel I. Hayakawa (later to become a Republican member of the U.S. Senate) and Wendell Johnson (founder of the Monster Study).

 Influence

 Korzybski's work had a positive reception from a variety of persons in the 1940s and 1950s.
 Robert A. Heinlein named a character after him in his 1940 short story "Blowups Happen".
 The science fiction writer A. E. van Vogt based his novel The World of Null-A, published in 1948, on ideas from General Semantics.
 On March 8, 1949, fellow science-fiction author L. Ron Hubbard wrote to Heinlein referencing Korzybski as an influence on what would become Dianetics:

 Well, you didn't specify in your book what actual reformation took place in the society to make supermen.
 Got to thinking about it other day.
 The system is Excalibur.
 It makes nul A's.

 Korzybski's ideas influenced philosopher Alan Watts and physicist Fritjof Capra who used his phrase "the map is not the territory" in lectures and writings "The Tao of Physics", 35th Anniversary Edition.
 Writer Robert Anton Wilson was also deeply influenced by Korzybski's ideas.

+Avant-Garde Situationist artist and author Ralph Rumney used Korzybski's phrase "the map is not the territory" as a title for his autobiography, which was published in 2001.

 The third edition of Science and Sanity states that in World War II the United States Army used Korzybski's system to treat battle fatigue in Europe, under the supervision of Dr. Douglas M. Kelley, who went on to become the psychiatrist in charge of the Nazi war criminals at Nuremberg.

 Some of the General Semantics tradition was continued by Samuel I. Hayakawa.